 (1) The Blackstone Holder directly holds 3,303,578 common shares.
 BTO EARN Manager L.L.C. is the managing member of the Blackstone Holder.
 BTOA L.L.C. is the sole member of BTO EARN Manager L.L.C.
 Blackstone Holdings III L.P. is the managing member of BTOA L.L.C.
 The general partner of Blackstone Holdings III L.P. is Blackstone Holdings III GP L.P.
-The general partner of Blackstone Holdings III GP L.P. is Blackstone Holdings III GP L.P. is Blackstone Holdings III GP Management L.L.C.
-The sole member of Blackstone Holdings III GP Management L.L.C. is the Blackstone Group L.P.).
-The sole holder of the Series II preferred stock of The Blackstone Group Inc. (f/k/a The Blackstone Group L.P.).
+The general partner of Blackstone Holdings III GP L.P. is Blackstone Holdings III GP Management L.L.C.
+The sole member of Blackstone Holdings III GP Management L.L.C. is The Blackstone Group Inc. (f/k/a The Blackstone Group L.P.).
 The sole holder of the Series II preferred stock of The Blackstone Group Inc. is Blackstone Group Management L.L.C.
-Blackstone Group Management Management Management Blackstone Group Management Bl
+Blackstone Group Management L.L.C. is wholly owned by Blackstone's senior managing directors and controlled by its founder, Stephen A. Schwarzman.
+Each of the Blackstone entities described in this footnote and Mr. Schwarzman may be deemed to beneficially own the common shares held by the Blackstone Holder, but each (other than the Blackstone Holder) disclaims beneficial ownership of such shares.
+The address for Blackstone is 345 Park Avenue, New York, New York 10154.

 (2) The Ellington Holder directly holds 106,472 common shares.
 The Ellington Holder is a holding company that beneficially owns a majority ownership interest in Ellington and other Ellington affiliates, including our Manager.
 VC Investments L.L.C. is the general partner of the Ellington Holder and is also the managing member of Ellington and of the Ellington affiliate that owns 100% of the ownership interests in our Manager, and as such controls each of these entities.
 The limited partners of the Ellington Holder include Mr. Vranos and certain other Ellington principals.
 Mr. Vranos is the founder and Chief Executive Officer of Ellington and serves as our Co-Chief Investment Officer and as a member of our Board of Trustees.
 Mr. Vranos is the managing member of, and beneficially owns a controlling interest in, VC Investments L.L.C.
-Each of VC Investments L.L.C., the Ellington Holder and Mr. Vranos disclaims beneficial ownership of the common shares held by the Ellington Holder except to the extent of its or his pecuniary interest.
+Each of VC Investments L.L.C., the Ellington Holder and Mr. Vranos disclaims beneficial ownership of the common shares held by the Ellington Holder except to the extent of its or his pecuniary interest therein.